amplication/docs/docs/getting-started/first-service.md

 ## Prerequisites

-First, [sign up](https://app.amplication.com/login) for an Amplication account.
-Next, authorize with GitHub.
+First, [sign up](https://app.amplication.com/login) for an Amplication account with GitHub or your email address.

 ![](./assets/first-service/amplication-home-page.png)